InterNACHI

 Why Use a Garbage Disposal?

-When food waste is discarded into the trash, it will place an enormous burden on waste management systems and harm the environment.
+When food waste is discarded into the trash, it places an enormous burden on waste management systems and harm the environment.
 Garbage disposals reduce the severity of these problems by routing food waste into septic systems or sewers instead of landfills.
 The following are a few specific problems associated with food waste that can be curbed through the use of a garbage disposal:

-Note - The above points must be weighed against the added expense of treating food waste in sewer systems and transporting it from septic systems.
+Note: The above points must be weighed against the added expense of treating food waste in sewer systems and transporting it from septic systems.

 Garbage Disposals and Septic Systems